Supercomputer "Sergey Godunov" for predicting epidemics and crises launched in Novosibirsk

 Supercomputer "Sergey Godunov"

-The computing equipment, named after the outstanding Soviet mathematician Sergey Godunov, who worked at the Russian Academy of Sciences, will create special mathematical models.
-With their help, scientists will be able to predict epidemics, environmental, and economic crises.
+The computer equipment, named after the outstanding Soviet mathematician Sergey Godunov, who worked at the Russian Academy of Sciences, will create special mathematical models.
+With their help, scientists will be able to predict epidemics, environmental and economic crises.

-The supercomputer was created using grant funds received as part of the national project "Science and Universities."
+The supercomputer was created with funds from a grant received under the national project "Science and Universities".

-This year, we received grant funds — more than 40 million rubles to update the instrument base.
-With these funds, we plan to increase the power of the supercomputer
+This year we received grant funds - more than 40 million rubles for updating the instrument base.
+With this money, we plan to increase the power of the supercomputer

-It is expected that in 2024, the power of "Sergey Godunov" will increase to 120.4 Teraflops.
+It is expected that in 2024 the power of "Sergey Godunov" will grow to 120.4 Teraflops.
 The supercomputer is built on the basis of computing nodes, each of which is equipped with two 3rd generation Intel Xeon Scalable processors.
 Its current performance is 54.4 Teraflops.

-Earlier, MAI launched the second building of its supercomputer, now its total performance has reached 380 Teraflops.
-A supercomputer also appeared at Moscow State University, the project has been under development since 2020.
+Earlier, MAI increased the power of the supercomputer to 380 Teraflops, now its total performance has reached 380 Teraflops.
+A proprietary supercomputer also appeared at Moscow State University, the project has been developed since 2020.

 Now on home